-House Dems' impeachment hearing resumes after GOP storms secure area
+House Dems' impeachment inquiry hearing resumes after GOP storms secure area

 Democrats said the Republicans' move compromised national security as some of them brought electronic devices into the Sensitive Compartmented Information Facility, or SCIF.
 Rep. Alex Mooney, R-W.Va., even posted on Twitter what he called an audio "report from inside the SCIF."

+Georgia Rep. Buddy Carter wrote that "my Republican colleagues and I just stormed the impeachment hearing room and finally got in."

-Several lawmakers leaving the facility said that some of the Republicans had brought their cellphones, even though electronics were not allowed.
+Several lawmakers leaving the facility confirmed that multiple Republicans had brought their cellphones, even though electronics were not allowed.
+Fox News is told some Republican members removed their devices after being advised about the rules for the secure area by the House Sergeant at Arms.

 Members of Congress have been familiar with the protocol of the SCIF, since classified briefings are common, and there are several such rooms around the Capitol.
+Multiple House and Senate Committees have SCIFs for classified briefings, interviews, and hearings.

+Rep. Bennie G. Thompson, D-Miss., who chairs the Homeland Security Committee, wrote to the House Sergeant at Arms late Wednesday to demand "action with respect to the Members involved in the breach," and to urge "House-wide action to remind all Members about the dangers of such reckless action and the potential national security risks of such behavior."

 “This stunt from House Republicans is designed to intimidate people from revealing the truth – hardly the hallmark of a democracy.
 It's outrageous - but not surprising – behavior," Senate Minority Leader Chuck Schumer, D-N.Y., said in a statement.

 Lawmakers described a chaotic scene.
 Rep. Debbie Wasserman Schultz, D-Fla., said she had just walked into the room when the Republican lawmakers blew past Capitol Police officers and staffers for the Democrats.

 The staff member who was checking identification at the entrance was "basically overcome" by the Republicans, she said.

+UKRAINE DIPLOMAT TESTIFIES HE NEARLY DIDN'T TAKE THE JOB, SAYS BOLTON WARNED CALL WOULD BE 'DISASTER'

 "Literally, some of them were just screaming about the president and what we're doing to him and that we have nothing and just all things that were supportive of the president," Wasserman Schultz said.

+House Republican Whip Steve Scalise, R-La., claimed that House Intelligence Committee Chairman Adam Schiff "fled with the testifying witness" when roughly 50 Republicans went "face-to-face and demand access to ongoing impeachment proceedings."

-Sen. Lindsey Graham criticized his Republican colleagues for the tactic, calling them "nuts" to make a "run on the SCIF."
+But Sen. Lindsey Graham criticized his Republican colleagues for the tactic, calling them "nuts" to make a "run on the SCIF."

 The standoff unfolded Wednesday morning after lawmakers held a news conference in which they accused House Democrats of lack of transparency.